-Charge: The Curriculum Committee is authorized by the Academic Senate to make recommendations to the Board of Trustees about the curriculum of the college, including approval of new courses, deletion of existing courses, proposed changes in courses, periodic review of course outlines, review of degree and certificate requirements, approval of changes in degree and certificate requirements, and approval of prerequisites and co-requisites.
+Charge: The Curriculum Committee is authorized by the Academic Senate to make recommendations to the Board of Trustees about the curriculum of the college, including approval of new courses, deletion of existing courses, proposed changes in courses, periodic review of course outlines, approval of proposed programs, deletion of programs, changes in programs, review of degree and certificate requirements, approval of changes in degree and certificate requirements, and approval of prerequisites and corequisites.
+The Curriculum Committee meets twice per month.